iNavFlight/inav/docs/Settings.md

 ### pos_hold_deadband

-Stick deadband in [r/c points], applied after r/c deadband and expo
+Stick deadband in [r/c points], applied after r/c deadband and expo.
+Used for adjustments in navigation modes.

 | Default | Min | Max |
 | --- | --- | --- |